sudoskys/StableDiffusionBook/docs/model/WebUi/base.en.md

 # Configure

+This page discusses the interface parameters and features of WebUi.

-## Basic
+## Basics

+Some basic parameters are described.

->Most of the content in this section is from the [Wiki page](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/), so for English users, it may be better to read the original documentation.
+> Most of the content in this section is from the [Wiki page](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/), so for English users, it may be better to read the original documentation.

 ### Parameter intro